-- 1. Follow 6001.
-Case Assignment policy when determining primary case assignment and emergent response. - 2.
+- 1. Follow Case Assignment policy when determining primary case assignment and emergent response. - 2.
 Transfer Between Units or Programs In The Same Office - 1.
 If a case is being transferred between units following the filing of a dependency or a change in program, complete the following: - 1.
 The sending and receiving supervisors will collaborate within three calendar days of the dependency or program change, e.g., Child Protective Services (CPS), Children and Family Welfare Services (CFWS), Family Voluntary Services (FVS), etc., to determine if case transfer is appropriate. - 2.
-If there is agreement, the receiving supervisor must assign/co-assign the case within five calendar days of the request for transfer. - 3.
+If there is agreement, the receiving supervisor must assign or co-assign the case within five calendar days of the request for transfer. - 3.
 If there is disagreement, supervisors must consult with the area administrator (AA). - 2.
 When a child becomes legally free: - 1.
 If the permanent plan is adoption, the case must be staffed with an adoption supervisor within five working days from the date of the termination hearing and transferred to an adoption worker within ten working days from the date of the termination hearing. - 2.
-If the permanent plan for a legally free child changes to a plan other than adoption, the case will be staffed between the Adoption unit and Children and Family Welfare Services (CFWS) unit.
+If the permanent plan for a legally free child changes to a plan other than adoption, the case will be staffed between the Adoption unit and CFWS unit.
 The staffing must occur within five calendar days of the court ordered change to identify the unit for the case. - 3.
 Transfer Between Offices - 1.
-The caseworker can request a transfer of primary case assignment between CA offices for a non-court involved case if the following requirements are met: - 1.
+The caseworker can request a transfer of primary case assignment between DCYF offices for a non-court involved case if the following requirements are met: - 1.
 The parent or legal guardian establishes residency in a different county and continued assessment or services are needed or requested.
 If a parent is in inpatient treatment with his or her child, transfer will not be considered until the parent has been in treatment for a minimum of thirty calendar days. - 2.
 The supervisors or AA in the sending and receiving offices agree to the case transfer. - 3.
-If there is agreement, the receiving supervisor must assign the case within five calendar days of receiving the request to transfer. - 2.
-When requesting a transfer of primary case assignment between CA offices for a court-involved case (this does not apply to legally free cases): - 1.
-Follow 4431.
-Legal Jurisdiction policy: - 2.
+If there is agreement, the receiving supervisor must assign the case within five calendar days of receiving the request to transfer.

+- 2. When requesting a transfer of primary case assignment between DCYF offices for a court-involved case.
+This does not apply to legally free cases: - 1.
+Follow the Legal Jurisdiction policy: - 2.
 If there is agreement and the receiving county's court accepts legal jurisdiction, the sending supervisor must verify that the case documentation is complete and transfer within five business days of receiving the court order to transfer legal jurisdiction. - 3.
-Follow 4430.
-Courtesy Supervision policy when a child is in the care and custody of CA, and is placed outside the sending office's area.

-- 4. If a child in a foster home placement moves with the foster family to another area, the originating Division of Children and Family Services (DCFS) office notifies the Division of Licensed Resources (DLR), and the receiving DCFS office for courtesy supervision, if necessary. - 4.
+Follow the Courtesy Supervision policy when a child is in the care and custody of DCYF, and is placed outside the sending office's area. - 4.
+If a child in a foster home placement moves with the foster family to another area, the originating DCYF office notifies the Licensed Division, and the receiving DCYF office for courtesy supervision, if necessary. - 4.
 Transfer of jurisdiction from state court to tribal court, per ICW Policies and Procedures Chapter 6: Casework Activities for Court Proceedings

-The CA caseworker will:
+The child welfare caseworker will: